-Matured plantations are cleared felled through a process of auction.
-The auctioneers are usually the local influential and very powerful.
+Matured plantations were cleared felled through a process of auction.
+The auctioneers were usually the local influential and very powerful person.
 They cut everything within their auctioned area.
-They remove the herbs as well to facilitate carrying and transportation of logs.
-It is alleged that some timber illegally felled are also smuggled out along with the clear felled timber.
+They removed the herbs as well as facilitated carrying and transportation of logs.
+It was alleged that some illicit felled timber was also smuggled out along with the clear felled timber.
 Widespread timber felling in the past caused to the reduction in the forest coverage, but was replanted with short rotational plantations.
-Timber felling is still widespread within the RF and selectively large trees are removed.
+Timber felling was still widespread within the past RF area and selectively large trees were removed.
 The entire process poses most threat to the RF